Welcome to my website!

 I’m Barbara Boswell, a writer, scholar and facilitator, passionate about writing and its healing and transformative potential.

 I am also the author of Grace: a Novel first published by Modjaji Books in 2017, which tackles the taboo of gender-based violence.
-It won the University of Johannesburg's 2018 Debut Creative Writing Prize, and is used in creative writing workshops I offer to youth as a tool to discuss gender, sexuality and gender-based violence.
+It won the University of Johannesburg's 2018 Debut Creative Writing Prize, and has been used in creative writing workshops offered to youth as a tool to discuss gender, sexuality and gender-based violence.

 Currently based in Cape Town, South Africa, I am an Associate Professor of English Literary Studies at the University of Cape Town.
 Here, I teach and study Black diasporic women’s writing, Black South African women’s literature, and queer theory.
 I earned a PhD in Gender and Women’s Studies from the University of Maryland, College Park, in 2010, after joining the Department of Women’s Studies as a Fulbright Scholar.
 I am a proud alumna of the University the Western Cape, where I completed an M. Phil in Women’s and Gender Studies, and of CPUT, from which I obtained a B.Tech degree in Journalism.

 As a teacher I have developed interests and curricula in South African literature, transnational and intersectional feminist theory, and representations of race and gender.
-I have taught at a number of universities at home and abroad, including the University of Maryland, Baltimore County, and the University of Virginia, where I was an ACLS Postdoctoral fellow at the Carter G Woodson Institute for African-American and African Studies.
-I have also taught at the English Department at the University of the Witwatersrand and in Gender Studies programmes at the Universities of Cape Town and the Western Cape.
+I have taught at a number of universities at home and abroad, including the University of Maryland and the University of Virginia, as well as the University of the Witwatersrand.

 Photo credit: Yazeed Kamaldien